Medium/snowflake/README.md

-# Snowflake
+# TACO (Tool for Assessing Computer Operators)

-Snowflake started out as Medium's [career growth](https://medium.com/s/engineering-growth-framework) tool.
+TACO started out as Medium's [career growth](https://medium.com/s/engineering-growth-framework) tool.
 It was compatible enough with how we do things at Forager that we forked it and adapted it for our own use.

 This is very much a work in progress and anything here many change at any time.
 We will continue iterating as we learn more.